-What explains our Fund's lower returns?
-Our Chinese holdings delivered solid performance over the year, returning 12%.
-However, our much lower allocation to the US market and technology stocks was a big headwind.
+What explains our portfolio's lower returns?
+Our Chinese holdings delivered solid performance over the year, returning 20%.
+However, our much lower allocation to the US market and technology stocks was a big headwind and shorting cost 2% of overall performance.
 Stock selection also played a role.
 This year the pattern was that our larger winners were often accompanied by large detractors, holding back aggregate returns.
 In our technology holdings, large gains in firms such as TSMC (+80%), Broadcom (around 90%) and Tencent (47%) were offset by 30% falls in Samsung Electronics and Microchip.
 We saw a similar situation in commercial services companies, with gains in TransUnion (+35%) and the London Stock Exchange (+22%), partially offset by the 24% fall in our top ten position Allfunds.

-In our travel holdings good performance from India's Interglobe (+50%) and China's Trip.com (over 65%) were partially offset by a 32% fall in Wizz Air.
-In short our stock picking over the year resembled a barbell, where we picked decent winners, but some large losers as well.
+In our travel holdings, good performance from India's Interglobe (+50%) and China's Trip.com (up around 100%) were partially offset by a 32% fall in Wizz Air.
+In short, our stock picking over the year resembled a barbell, where we picked decent winners, but some large losers as well.